 Initially inspired by a few photographs of wild birds in a U.K. newspaper, I felt compelled to paint them.
 I added ghostly images of tree branches, nests, holes, and old bird houses, to suggest progressively disappearing wildlife habitats.

 I tried taking my own photographs, but quickly realized my equipment and I were not up to the task.
-So I began to search online for more images of birds, and then for other garden creatures (always, of course, first requesting permission from the photographers to use their images).
-The tiny caterpillar paintings are my current favorites.
+So I began to search online for more images of birds, and then for other creatures (always, of course, first requesting permission from the photographers to use their images).
+The tiny caterpillar paintings are still my current favorites.